 When to Apply for a Social Security Number

 Applications made too early may be rejected or delayed much longer than the usual process.
-Students and visiting scholars must be physically present in the U.S. to apply for an SSN.
 The Social Security Administration (SSA) is required to verify your legal entry into the U.S. before issuing an SSN.

 Scholar Application Time Frame